priyankamadhwal/30-Days-of-Code/README.md

 **Output Format**
 You are not responsible for printing any output to stdout.
 If your code is correctly written and s is a palindrome, the locked stub code will print- The word, s, is a palindrome.; otherwise, it will print- The word, s, is not a palindrome.
+#### Day 19: Interfaces
+**Task**
+The AdvancedArithmetic interface and the method declaration for the abstract divisorSum(n) method are provided for you in the editor below.
+Complete the implementation of Calculator class, which implements the AdvancedArithmetic interface.
+The implementation for the divisorSum(n) method must return the sum of all divisors of n.
+**Input Format**
+A single line containing an integer, n.
+**Output Format**
+You are not responsible for printing anything to stdout.
+The locked template code in the editor below will call your code and print the necessary output.